iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbssc.android.careondemand 5 reviews"/>
 </p>

+> Very easy to set up and use.<br> :date: __2020-12-20 03:17:57__

+> Wonderful experience!
+I am a senior citizen with mobility issues & the weather here is very cold.
+This saved me from having to make the difficult effort of getting to my physician.
+Thank you!<br> :date: __2020-12-18 01:58:56__

+> So easy!
+Dr was very nice.<br> :date: __2020-12-16 16:15:20__

 > Very easy and convenient for minor issues.<br> :date: __2020-11-22 17:06:20__

 > Would not have gotten help with out it<br> :date: __2020-11-20 23:54:48__